Dyalog/ullu/readme.md

 ## 🤔 What is ullu?

-Ullu is a QA for DyalogAPL (can be used to test any APL) which tests specifically the functionality of primitives.
+Ullu is a QA for DyalogAPL (can be used to test any APL ideally) which tests specifically the functionality of primitives one-by-one.
+The main focus of this test suite is to find bugs, irregularities, edge cases and code coverage.

 ## 🎿 Coverage

 ### 💪  Available Tests
 - floor (monadic ⌊)
-- index of (dyadic ⍳)
 - magnitude (monadic |)
-- membership (dyadic ∊)
 - residue (dyadic |)
+- unique (monadic ∪)

 ### 🧱 Under progress
-- unique (monadic ∪)
+- index of (dyadic ⍳) (Not tested for coverage)
+- membership (dyadic ∊) (Not tested for coverage)
-- unique mask (monadic ≠)
+- unique mask (monadic ≠) (Next Up with #44)

 ## ✍ The name